tomhonour/GocdTrayClickOnce/README.md

 ![Windows Defender](Images/windows-defender.png?raw=true "Windows Defender")

-Click on the "More" link, then the "Run" button.
+Click on the "More info" link, then the "Run" button.

-You will now be presented with another slightly less scary warning "Application Install Security Warning"
+You will now be presented with another slightly less scary warning

 ![Application Install](Images/application-install.png?raw=true "Application Install")

 Click on "Install".

-The application will install and should start, though windows defender may bug you again.
+The application will install and start, though windows defender may bug you again.